 Pennsylvania Has Many Perks for LGBT Families That Are Considering a Move Out ThereOne of the things that many gay and lesbian couples want to know before moving is how adoptions are handled.
 In Pennsylvania, second-parent adoption by same-sex couples has been legal since 2002.
 That year, the state also passed a law defining LGBT hate crimes, but unfortunately, information touching on another subject was included in the bill.
 This caused the state supreme court to strike the law.
 New hate crime legislation has yet to be passed.

 An executive order, the first in the country, was issued in 1975 protecting LGBT people from discrimination in the workplace.
 This order was updated in 2003 to include gender identity.
+However, discrimination can still occur in various forms, such as experiencing a sudden transfer to another office location without justification.
+If you believe such actions are discriminatory, you can consult an employment lawyer to learn more about your rights.

 Where do you want to live?